 \subsubsection{Direct Method.}

 An alternative estimator of the performance of the counterfactual policy $\pi$ is the Direct Method (DM)\comment{, see \cite{Dudik2011DoublyLearning}}.

-DM is based upon the so-called Regress and Compare (RC) approach, which proceeds in three steps to design a policy that maximizes the expected value of the outcomes \citep{Kallus2018BalancedLearning}.
+DM is based upon the so-called Regress and Compare (R\&C) approach, which proceeds in three steps to design a policy that maximizes the expected value of the outcomes \citep{Kallus2018BalancedLearning}.
 First, it partitions the dataset $\sets{D}$ by treatments.
 Second, for all $k\in \sets K$, it learns a model $\hat{\nu}_{k}(X)$ of $\mathbb{E}(Y|K=k, X)$ using the subpopulation that was assigned treatment $k$.
-Third, given any $X\in \reals^F$, it estimates $Y(k)$ as $\hat{\nu}_{k}(X)$ and assigns the best treatment according to $\hat \nu$, that is, $\pi^{\text{RC}}(X) = \argmax_{k \in \sets{K}} \hat{\nu}_{k}(X)$.
-RC has been used, for example in the online setting by \cite{bastani2020online} and \cite{qian2011performance}.
+Third, given any $X\in \reals^F$, it estimates $Y(k)$ as $\hat{\nu}_{k}(X)$ and assigns the best treatment according to $\hat \nu$, that is, $\pi^{\text{R\&C}}(X) = \argmax_{k \in \sets{K}} \hat{\nu}_{k}(X)$.
+R\&C has been used, for example in the online setting by \cite{bastani2020online} and \cite{qian2011performance}.
 Usually, variants of linear regression are used to get estimators $\hat{\nu}$, see \cite{bastani2020online,goldenshluger2013linear,li2010contextual}.

-The RC approach, however, does not allow the evaluation of arbitrary policies nor does it enable the design of policies that belong to an arbitrary class.
+The R\&C approach, however, does not allow the evaluation of arbitrary policies nor does it enable the design of policies that belong to an arbitrary class.
 DM adapts the regress and compare framework to resolve these shortcomings.
 It proposes to estimate $Q(\pi)$ via

-Both RC and DM result in poor performance if $\hat{\nu}_k(X)$, $k\in \sets K$, are biased estimators or make predictions that are far from the true expected outcomes, see~\cite{beygelzimer2009offset}.
+Both R\&C and DM result in poor performance if $\hat{\nu}_k(X)$, $k\in \sets K$, are biased estimators or make predictions that are far from the true expected outcomes, see~\cite{beygelzimer2009offset}.
 As pointed out by~\cite{Dudik2011DoublyLearning}, $\hat{\nu}_k(X)$ are constructed without information about~$\pi$ and thus may approximate $\mathbb E(Y|K=k,X)$ poorly in areas that are relevant for $Q(\pi)$.
-That said, if $\hat \nu_k$ are unbiased for all $k \in \sets K$, the DM estimator of~$Q(\pi)$ will be unbiased.
+That said, if $\hat \nu_k$ are \newnj{statistically consistent} for all $k \in \sets K$, the DM estimator of~$Q(\pi)$ will also be \newnj{consistent}.